taylormbruno/employeeTracker/README.md

 # Employee Tracker

 ## About
 This Content Management System makes it easy for non-developers to view and interact with employee information stored in databases.
-The interface allows departments, roles, and employees to be added, viewed, and updated based off user input.
+The interface allows departments, roles, and employees to be added and viewed all from the command line.
+Employees can be updated by Name and Role, and can be viewed by manager.

 ## Getting Started
 * Run `npm install` to make sure the following are installed: